 Unfortunately, male plants just don’t stack up on that front.
-However, a high-potency male or a male with other desirable characteristics will make for an excellent father plant when breeding new strains.
+However, a high-potency male or a male with other desirable characteristics will make for an excellent father plant when breeding new strains (like gorilla cookies).

 Early in the vegetative growth phase, cannabis plants produce small preflowers.
 These preflowers help growers determine the sex of a plant before any accidental pollination can occur, which would lower the quality of the crop.

 Look for these preflowers three to six weeks into the vegetative cycle.
 Preflowers will often be found on nodes close to the plant’s light source.
 A male preflower will look like a tiny, tightly closed bud.
 A female preflower will produce a calyx with one long, white pistillate hair.

 Once the sex of the plant is identified, removing the male plant is recommended.
 While some may cultivate the male to use in later breeding projects, many growers will simply discard the plant.

 The pollination of a female plant can drastically reduce the quality of the end crop, as it is very difficult to sell cannabis buds that contain seeds.

 Rather than throwing the male plant away, there are a few things you can do with the remains.
 Fan leaves and dried stems can be used to make teas or infused into topical creams and lotions.
 Fan leaves and buds can also be eaten raw or dried and used as a simple kitchen spice.
 Plant remains can be composted as well, to reduce waste.